|

 barn - the hay barn took a direct bomb hit.

-At the top right edge of this photo is Albert
+At the top right edge of the 1945 photo is Albert

 |